 13. SUBSEQUENT EVENTS

-There were no subsequent events requiring recognition in the financial statement.
-Additionally, there were no nonrecognized subsequent events requiring disclosure.
+The District evaluated events and transactions occurring subsequent to December 31, 2021.
+During this period, there were not subsequent events requiring recognition in the financial statement.
+Additionally there were no non-recognized subsequent events requiring disclosure.

 SUPPLEMENTARY INFORMATION